Configure Health Alerts

 Ad Filtering | Services related to Ad Filtering (like pi-hole) |

-Certificates | Certificates monitoring related |
+Certificates | Certificate monitoring related |

-Cgroups | Alerts for cpu and memory usage of control groups |
+Cgroups | Alerts for CPU and memory usage of control groups |

 Computing | Alerts for shared computing applications (e.g. boinc) |